withcatai/node-llama-cpp/README.md

 console.log(JSON.parse(a1));

-const q2 = 'Add another field to the JSON with the key being "author" and the value being "LLama"';
+const q2 = 'Add another field to the JSON with the key being "author" and the value being "Llama"';
 console.log("User: " + q2);

 const a2 = await session.prompt(q2, {maxTokens: context.getContextSize()});